treydock/puppet-zfsonlinux/README.md

 1. Have Vagrant >= 1.2.0 installed
 2. Run tests using `bundle exec rake spec:system`

-For active development the `DESTROY=no` environment variable can be passed to keep the Vagrant VM from being destroyed after a test run.
+For active development the `RSPEC_DESTROY=no` environment variable can be passed to keep the Vagrant VM from being destroyed after a test run.

+    RSPEC_DESTROY=no bundle exec rake spec:system

+To test this module against Scientific Linux, the following rake command can be used

-    DESTROY=no bundle exec rake spec:system
+    RSPEC_SET=scientific-64-x64 bundle exec rake spec:system